-The following definitions relate to access control.
 Definition 18.1.
 Protection.
 Define what parts of a class are visible.

 Definition 18.2.
-Obfuscation .
-Changing a Modelica class or generated code so that it is difficult inspect by a user (e.g., by automatically renaming variables to non-meaningful names). to Definition 18.3.
+Obfuscation.
+Changing a Modelica class or generated code so that it is difficult to inspect by a user (e.g., by automatically renaming variables to non-meaningful names). $\Box$

+Definition 18.3.
 Encryption.
-Encoding of a model or a package in a form so that the mode cannot inspect any content of a class without an appropriate key.
-An encrypted package that has t Protection annotation is read-only; the way to modify it is to generate a new encrypted version.
+Encoding of a model or a package in a form so that the modeler cannot inspect any content of a class without an appropriate key.
+An encrypted package that has the Protection annotation is read-only; the way to modify it is to generate a new encrypted version.